nymlab/trusted-crypto-asset/README.md

 #### Originator

-In order to originate a regulated token that can fully leverage on the technological innovation of “trustless” peer to peer transactions executed in a public decentralised network:
+To originate a regulated token that can fully leverage on the technological innovation of “trustless” peer to peer exchange of value executed in public decentralised networks:

 * The legal entity originating the crypto asset must comply with regulatory licensing, risk and capital reserve requirements
 * The token logic must be consistent with the smart contract based standards for fungible, non fungible and composite token structures (e.g. [20](https://docs.openzeppelin.com/contracts/3.x/erc20), [721](https://docs.openzeppelin.com/contracts/3.x/erc721), [1155](https://docs.openzeppelin.com/contracts/3.x/erc1155))